Ryōma: Ten Often Overlooked Facts (2)

 Ryōma’s Eerie Foresight

 That Sakamoto Ryōma was endowed with an uncanny power of prescience is beyond dispute, as he demonstrated on numerous occasions during the last five years of his life.
-I have documented these over the years, starting with the biographical novel Ryoma: Life of a Renaissance Samurai (Ridgeback Press 1999), and more recently in Samurai Revolution (Tuttle 2014) and my new book Samurai Assassins (McFarland 2017).
+I have documented these over the years, starting with the biographical novel Ryoma: Life of a Renaissance Samurai, and more recently in Samurai Revolution and Samurai Assassins.

 On the 150th anniversary of Ryōma’s assassination let’s consider two striking examples of his apparent foresight of his own death: